 The 2019 Litbeat boasted an impressive list of speakers, including Ratih Kumala, Seno Gumira Ajidarma, Leila S. Chudori, Nguyen Mahn Hung, Koko Hendri Lubis, Ni Made Purnamasari, Salman Faridi, Reda Gaudiamo, Emte, Mochtar Sarman, Grace Kusnadi, Lily Yulianti, Alberthine Endah to Yusi Avianto Pareanom.

 LitBeat also discussed the possibility of making Jakarta as World Book Capital in 2022.
-The plan was revealed by the Laura Prinsloo, during the opening remarks of the Litbeat Festival.
+The plan was revealed by Laura Prinsloo, during the opening remarks of the Litbeat Festival.
 "We interpret 'What's Next' by initiating and inviting all parties to make Jakarta a World Book Capital.
 This initiative and plan may seem ambitious.
 But it is not impossible to do".

-Besides, there are also 189 public reading parks (data from the Jakarta library service), 299 local libraries, the event of the Big Bad Wolf, The Indonesia International Book Fair, Islamic Book Fair, and Jakarta is also home to several big names in the Indonesian publishing industry.
+Besides, there are also 189 public reading parks (data from the Jakarta library service), 299 local libraries, the event of the Big Bad Wolf, The Indonesia International Book Fair, the Islamic Book Fair, and Jakarta is also home to several big names in the Indonesian publishing industry.

 In the same month, National Book Committee also organized the first Jakarta Fellowship Program, which opened publishers from Indonesia to connect, collaborate, and get closer to international publishers.
 On September 2-7, the National Book Committee facilitates an intensive program to allow collaboration between publishers.
 This year there are 6 publishers in pairs.